dailytutorfor.you

 1. Let the Agent Ask Questions

-2. Review Design Documents
+2. Review the Design Document

 Take time to read the design doc.
 It's easier to correct at this stage than after code is written.